Eelkevd/MedLog/readme.md

 - https://www.codegorilla.nl/2018/03/19/medisch-dagboek-eindproject/

 ### Description
+MedLog is your online medical journal that gives you an overview of your diseases, symptoms and more.
+In the calendar you will find your appointments and medical history.
+Give your doctor quick and easy access to your medical diary by mail.
+Or download your medical journal as pdf for your own use.
+Register all important information about the development of your illness, including medicines, tools, intentsity, symptoms, etcetera.

 ### Workflow Week 14
 - tuesday: Reader functionality work in progress, updated sprintlog/trello, fixed bugs, user able to create and add medicines to diary entry;